shannonasmith/CTF-Writeups/WiCyS-SANS-Beginner-CTF/redacted-artifacts/README.md

 ### 🎯 Objective

-Analyze a set of documents that appear to have sensitive information removed through redaction.
+Analyze a set of documents containing redacted information and determine whether the hidden content can be recovered.

-The challenge title suggested that the redactions may have been applied incorrectly, meaning the hidden information might still exist within the file structure.
+The challenge suggested that the redactions may have been applied incorrectly.
+Instead of removing sensitive information from the document structure, the redaction process may have only **visually obscured the text**.

-This challenge focused on **digital artifact inspection and improper redaction discovery**.
+This investigation focused on identifying whether the redactions were **true removals or simple overlays**.

 ---